rodekruis/DEH-Admin-Manual/README.md

 ### Translations in Twilio Flex
 >[!NOTE]
->_The below Translation information is useful for Twilio Flex.
-If you only use EspoCRM, this is not relevant._
+>The below translation information is useful for Twilio Flex.
+If you only use EspoCRM, this is not relevant.

 Translations of everything in Twilio Flex (so not the EspoCRM frame) can currently only be [configured](https://github.com/rodekruis/RED-X-DEH/blob/main/docs/deployment/translation-twilio-flex.md) by 510.
 The text of the translations can be of Twilio Flex can be found in the following [JSON](https://github.com/rodekruis/RED-X-DEH/tree/main/terraform/twilio/language-files).